Why is my PC Case Fan not Spinning?

 What are PC Case Fans?

 PC case fans are an essential component of a computer system’s cooling system.
-They help to prevent overheating, which can cause the components of your PC to degrade and eventually fail.
+Cooling fans help to prevent overheating, which can cause the components of your PC to degrade and eventually fail.

 PC case fans are used to draw cool air into the case while expelling hot air, reducing the temperature inside the system.